ednolan/task/docs/P3552-task.md

 2. What should happen if the obtained `scheduler` is incompatible with the coroutine's scheduler?
-3. Scheduling isn't free and despite the potential problems it should be possible to use `lazy` without scheduler affinity.
+3. Scheduling isn't free and despite the potential problems it should be possible to use `task` without scheduler affinity.
 4. When operations are known to complete inline the scheduler isn't actually changed and the scheduling operation should be avoided.
 5. It should be possible to explicitly change the scheduler used by